IBM/sonar-cryptography/docs/LANGUAGE_SUPPORT.md

 > [!IMPORTANT]
 > At this point, if you have not done it yet, you should read the section [*Writing a detection rule*](./DETECTION_RULE_STRUCTURE.md#writing-a-detection-rule) of *Writing new detection rules for the Sonar Cryptography Plugin* to understand how to write the detection rule.

 Now suppose that you want to write your first rule *MyRule* of your *mycrypto* library (that we are shortening to `Mc` in file names).
-You will need to create three files, in the three directories previously mentionned:
+You will need to create three files, in the three directories previously mentioned:
-- `McMyRule.java` in `main/.../plugin/rules/detection/mycrypto`: this is where you should define a class containing the *IDetectionRule MyRule*.
+- `McMyRule.java` in `main/.../plugin/rules/detection/mycrypto/`: this is where you should define a class containing the *IDetectionRule MyRule*.
 Add a private constructor to your class, and define *MyRule* as a private and static variable.
 Create a public and static method `rules()` returning the list of all detection rules of your file, in your case simply `List.of(MyRule)`.
-- `McMyRuleTestFile.XXX` in `test/.../files/rules/detection/mycrypto`: this is where you should write a code example containing the function call that you aim to capture with `MyRule`.
+- `McMyRuleTestFile.XXX` in `test/.../files/rules/detection/mycrypto/`: this is where you should write a code example containing the function call that you aim to capture with `MyRule`.
 This file is written in your target programming language that you want to scan (so you should set the file extension `.XXX` accordingly).
-- `McMyRuleTest.java` in `test/.../plugin/rules/detection/mycrypto`: this is where you should define your unit test class, that should `extends TestBase`.
+- `McMyRuleTest.java` in `test/.../plugin/rules/detection/mycrypto/`: this is where you should define your unit test class, that should `extends TestBase`.
 Create a `test()` with a `@Test` annotation, in which you call the language-specific test function on the test file that you just defined.
 You should also override the `asserts` method, but leave it empty for now, we will come back to it.

 #### Registering your rule

-> TODO: register your rule
+You need to create another file listing the detection rules of your library, that you should create under `plugin/rules/detection/mycrypto/`, similarly to the file [`BouncyCastleDetectionRules`](../java/src/main/java/com/ibm/plugin/rules/detection/bc/BouncyCastleDetectionRules.java) for the BouncyCastle library in Java.

+At this point, you should have already created a file listing all of your detection rules, like [`JavaDetectionRules`](../java/src/main/java/com/ibm/plugin/rules/detection/JavaDetectionRules.java) for Java, in `plugin/rules/detection/`.
+Therefore, register your library rules by adding them to the `rules` method of this main file containing all detection rules.
+This step is done only once, to register your new cryptography library.

+Finally, register your rule `McMyRule` in the file listing your library rules by adding it to its `rules` method.
+This step should be done each time you are creating a new detection rule in a new file.

 #### Testing